skovy/skovy.dev/content/blog/typescript-explained-in-javascript-extends/index.md

   - extends
 ---

-This is the 2<sup>nd</sup> post in the series "TypeScript explained in JavaScript."

 The first post [covered the `keyof` operator](/typescript-explained-in-javascript-keyof/) and I would recommend starting there if you haven't.
 In that post, the `extends` keyword was used to demonstrate one of the uses for the `keyof` operator.
 This